Periods and harmonic analysis on spherical varieties

 \section{Geometry over a local field}

 In this section we shall examine certain general features of the geometry of $X = \XX(k)$, where $k$ is a $p$-adic field.
-In particular, we shall establish the relationship between $G$-invariant measures (or $G$-eigenmeasures) on $X$ and $X_{\Theta}$; and we shall, more importantly, establish the ``exponential map'' which relates the structure of $X$ and $X_{\Theta}$ near infinity.
+In particular, we shall establish the relationship between $G$-invariant measures (or $G$-eigenmeasures) on $X$ and $X_{\Theta}$; this will lead us to fixing compatible measures on $X$ and $X_\Theta$ for the rest of the paper, as we indicated in \S \ref{ssassumptions}.

+More importantly, we shall establish the ``exponential map'' which relates the structure of $X$ and $X_{\Theta}$ near infinity.